digital-ai/release-integration-sdk-workshop/part-3/lab-5-create-a-third-party-integration.md

-# Create an integration to 3rd party server
+# Lab 5 - Create an integration to 3rd party server

 In the previous labs, we have provided a guided tour through the features of the Digital.ai Release Integration SDK.